bdragon300/go-asyncapi/docs/go-asyncapi/content/howtos/implementations.md

 `Publisher`/`Subscriber`.
 Also, you need the envelope type, that represents a protocol-specific outgoing (`EnvelopeWriter`) and incoming (`EnvelopeReader`) message.

-See the [examples](https://github.com/bdragon300/go-asyncapi/tree/master/examples) directory for example Implementation.
+See the "implementations" directory in `go-asyncapi` repository for examples.
 Also, see [code structure]({{< relref "/code-generation/code-structure" >}}) for the details.

 ### Customizing the generated code